MainPartDesign/MPD.TeklaWPFViewModelToolkit/README.md

     // Implement custom logic here.
 }
 ```
-Gererated code is easy to view and debug.

 4. You can wire up plugin data model and view model now.
+Gererated classes are easy to view and debug.
 ```csharp
 [Plugin("WPFPlugin")]
 [PluginUserInterface("WPFPlugin.MainWindow")]